Eugene Koonin: Research

 From 1985 until 1991, Koonin worked as a research scientist in computational biology in the Institutes of Poliomyelitis and Microbiology at the USSR Academy of Medical Sciences, studying virus biochemistry and bacterial genetics.
 In 1991, Koonin moved to the NCBI, where he has held a Senior Investigator position since 1996.

 Koonin's principal research goals include the comparative analysis of sequenced genomes and automatic methods for genome-scale annotation of gene functions.
 He also researches in the application of comparative genomics for phylogenetic analysis, reconstruction of ancestral life forms and building large-scale evolutionary scenarios, as well as mathematical modeling of genome evolution.
-Koonin's research also investigates computational study of the major transitions in the evolution of life (such as the origin of eukaryotes), the evolution of eukaryotic signaling and developmental pathways from the comparative-genomic perspective.
+Koonin's research also investigates computational study of the major transitions in the evolution of life, such as the origin of eukaryotes, the evolution of eukaryotic signaling and developmental pathways from the comparative-genomic perspective.

+Koonin is an advocate of the extended evolutionary synthesis.

+In 2011 Koonin outlined his views on evolution in the book "The Logic of Chance: The Nature and Origin of Biological Evolution".

+In 2025, Koonin contributed to the discovery of TIGR-Tas, a family of ancient RNA-guided DNA-targeting systems.

 Career

-Koonin has worked as Adjunct Professor at the Georgia Institute of Technology, Boston University and the University of Haifa.
+Koonin has worked as adjunct professor at the Georgia Institute of Technology, Boston University and the University of Haifa.

 As of 2014, Koonin serves on the advisory editorial board of Trends in Genetics, and is co-Editor-in-Chief of the open access journal Biology Direct.
 He served on the editorial board of Bioinformatics from 1999 until 2001.
 Koonin is also an advisory board member in bioinformatics at Faculty of 1000.

 In 2016 he was elected to the National Academy of Sciences.

 In 2016, Semantic Scholar AI program included Koonin on its list of top ten most influential biomedical researchers.